KirtiChickamath/Customised-Arduino-/README.md

 - `CAM Outputs/Gerber Files` — Manufacturing files for PCB fabrication
 - `BOM` — Bill of Materials listing all components
 - `Images` — Board photos and design previews
+- `Libraries` — Libraries were provided by mentor
 ## Images

 ### Schematic